Ministering in Word and Deed in Africa.

 AE supporters have brought peace, reconciliation and hope to African nations for 60 years and saved countless lives.
 Our unique evangelistic approach involves mobilising thousands of local volunteers and churches in African nations to bring the Good News of Jesus to city people in Sub-Saharan and North Africa.

 With regular support and prayer, amazing supporters like you have rescued many thousands from lives of forced poverty and misery.
 Partnering with us makes saving more lives possible.
 Please join us now in celebrating God’s mercy and power to change Africa.

-Together we have reached over 1.3 million with the good news of Jesus in 2018.
+Together we have reached over 6 million people with the good news of Jesus in 2020.

 Jesus is the heart of what we do.